MinZeng1990/EP-ENSVM/README.md

 leave-one-out cross validation to evaluate our model.
 You can use cross_validation.py to see experimental results and predict lncRNA related diseases.
 If you want to tune some hyper-parameters, you can change some values of hyper-parameters in train_main.py.
 The other details can see the paper and the codes.

+# Contact
+If any questions, please do not hesitate to contact me at:
+Min Zeng   zengmin@csu.edu.cn
+Min Li     limin@mail.csu.edu.cn